 User Identity Requirement: Multi-Factor Authentication (MFA)

 As a result, attackers are continuously striving to compromise the credentials of these accounts, with more than 15B credentials circulating on the dark web for sale.
-MFA is the most effective protection against this attack scenario, reducing by 99% the likelihood of utilizing compromised credentials for actual malicious access.
+MFA is the most effective protection against this attack scenario, reducing the likelihood of utilizing compromised credentials for actual malicious access by 99%.

 Insurance carriers state that they require additional security measures of EDR and MFA to increase resilience to ransomware attacks.

 Any attempted login with compromised user credentials would trigger an MFA notification for the actual user, which would deny the request access and block the propagation altogether.

 Jarviss supports SentinelOne & Palo Alto Networks in this matter.
 However, complying with the MFA requirement is far more challenging:

-- How to cover cloud based email?
+- How to cover cloud-based email?